Services to Schools

 A full information pack giving more details of the residential facilities and services for schools is available from the Conference Office.
 For your pack or to discuss a possible residential visit, please contact the Conference Office on:

-School of Education and Human Development at Bangor University provides initial teacher training (BEd, BSc leading to QTS, and PGCE courses) for those wishing to enter a career in education, as well as continuing professional development courses for teachers.
-The details are as follows:
+The School of Educational Sciences at Bangor University provides initial teacher training (BEd, BSc leading to QTS, and PGCE courses) for those wishing to enter a career in education, as well as continuing professional development courses for teachers.

 For information on any of the above, please contact: